EU set to move to ensure medicines continue to flow between GB and NI

 The issues surrounding medicines stem from the outworkings of the Northern Ireland Protocol, a part of the Brexit deal which means Northern Ireland remains covered by the EU’s pharmaceutical regulations.

-As Northern Ireland receives most of its medicines from suppliers in Great Britain, there had been concerns that their movement could be impeded when a grace period ends in January.
+As Northern Ireland receives most of its medicines from suppliers in Great Britain, there had been concerns that their movement could be impeded when a grace period expires.

+That grace period was originally due to end in January but in the autumn the UK extended it unilaterally – along with other temporary exemptions associated with the protocol – pending efforts to find negotiated solutions to the issues.

-However, the anticipated EU announcement would include a proposal to pass legislation that will enable the trade of medicines between Great Britain and Northern Ireland to continue.
+The anticipated unilateral EU move will include a proposal to pass legislation that will enable the trade of medicines between Great Britain and Northern Ireland to continue.

 A Brussels source said: “We believe the proposals solve all the issues that were raised about medicines.”